ArkScript-lang/website/content/docs/tutorials/embedding.md

 int main()
 {
-    // A state can be shared by multiple virtual machines (note that they will NEVER modify it)
+    // A state can be shared by multiple virtual machines
+    // (note that they will NEVER modify it).
-    // leave constructor empty to select the default standard library (loaded from an environment variable $ARKSCRIPT_PATH/lib)
+    // Leave the constructor empty to select the default standard
-    Ark::State state;
+    // library (loaded from an environment variable $ARKSCRIPT_PATH/lib) Ark::State state;

-    // Will automatically compile the file if needed (if not, will take it from the ark cache) state.doString("(let foo (fun (x y) (+ x y 2)))");
+    // Will automatically compile the string
+    state.doString("(let foo (fun (x y) (+ x y 2)))");

     Ark::VM vm(state);
     vm.run();

-    /*
+    // Run an ArkScript function from C++ code and retrieve the result: auto value = vm.call("foo", 5, 6.0);
+    std::cout << value << "\n";  // prints 13

-        If you just want to run a precompiled bytecode file:
+    // If you just want to run a precompiled bytecode file:
+    {
         Ark::State state;
         state.feed("mybytecode.arkc");
         Ark::VM vm(state);
         vm.run();
-    */

-    /*
-        To run an ArkScript function from C++ code and retrieve the result: we will say the code is (let foo (fun (x y) (+ x y 2))) */
-    auto value = vm.call("foo", 5, 6.0);
-    std::cout << value << "\n";  // prints 13
+    }

     return 0;
 }